 On Tuesday, 3 March 2020, the ECQ conducted a random draw to determine the order in which candidates' names appear on the ballot paper.

-The by-election candidates in ballot paper order are:
+The by-election candidates in ballot paper order were:

 - Sharon Bell (Pauline Hanson's One Nation)